JvanKatwijk/qt-dab/structure.md

 ---------------------------------------------------------------------------

 The directory "sources/main" contains the sources of the GUI controller.
 Qt-DAB is GUI oriented, i.e. apart from some (obscure) command line parameters that can be passed to the program, all interaction is using a GUI.

-Somewhere else the elements and the use of the GUI are detailed.
+(Somewhere else the elements and the use of the GUI are detailed).

 The Qt-DAB main program, traditionally called "main.cpp" "knows" a single class that seems to do all the work